oktadev/okta-blog/_source/_posts/2021-11-02-k8s-to-the-cloud-aws.md

 - [An Overview of Best Practices for Security Headers](/blog/2021/10/18/security-headers-best-practices)

-You can find the code for this tutorial on GitHub at: [https://github.com/oktadev/okta](https://github.com/oktadev/okta) If you liked this tutorial, chances are you like others we publish.
+You can find the code for this tutorial on GitHub at: [https://github.com/oktadev/okta](https://github.com/oktadev/okta) If you liked this tutorial, you might like to explore others we publish.
 Please follow [@oktadev](https://twitter.com/oktadev) on Twitter and [subscribe to our YouTube channel](https://youtube.com/oktadev) to get notified when we publish new developer tutorials.